 Magnetic resonance angiography (MRA) is used to assess blood volumes of interest (eg, blood vessels in the chest or abdomen); all blood flow can be assessed simultaneously.
 MRA can be used to detect aneurysms, stenosis, or occlusions in the carotid, coronary, renal, or peripheral arteries.
 Use of this technique to detect deep venous thrombosis is being studied.

 PET can demonstrate myocardial perfusion and metabolism and is sometimes used to assess myocardial viability or to assess myocardial perfusion after an equivocal single-photon emission CT (SPECT) study or in very obese patients.

 Perfusion agents are radioactive nuclides that are used to trace the amount of blood flow entering a specific region and are therefore useful in unmasking myocardial perfusion deficits not evident at rest.
-They include carbon-11 (11C) carbon dioxide, oxygen-15 (15O) water, nitrogen-13 (13N) ammonia, and rubidium-82 (82Rb).
-Only 82Rb does not require an on-site cyclotron.
+They include carbon-11 (C-11) carbon dioxide, oxygen-15 (O-15) water, nitrogen-13 (N-13) ammonia, and rubidium-82 (Rb-82).
+Only Rb-82 does not require an on-site cyclotron.

 Metabolic agents are radioactive analogs of normal biologic substances that are taken up and metabolized by cells.
 They include

 Carbon-11 acetate uptake appears to reflect overall oxygen metabolism by myocytes.
 Uptake does not depend on such potentially variable factors as blood glucose levels, which can affect FDG distribution.
-11C acetate imaging may better predict postintervention recovery of myocardial function than FDG imaging.
-However, because of a 20-min half-life, 11C must be produced by an on-site cyclotron.
+C-11 acetate imaging may better predict postintervention recovery of myocardial function than FDG imaging.
+However, because of a 20-minute half-life, C-11 must be produced by an on-site cyclotron.